aloware/laravel-cursor-pagination/README.md

 ## Compatibility

-This package is tested on `Laravel 5.6` and we expect it to work on newer versions but never tested.
+This package is tested on `Laravel 5.6`, and we expect it to work on newer versions, but it was never tested.

 ## Installation